amitQC/DROPStomo/README.md

 # DROPStomo
 DROPStomo is a python package for performing state and process tomography in the context of finite-dimensional Wigner representation on near-term quantum devices.
 This is a phase-space tomography approach to recover the finite-dimensional Wigner representations, with a particular focus on the [DROPS](https://spindrops.org/) (Discrete Representation of OPeratorS) representation.
 The package is based on paper:

+This git repository contains the source code for the package.

 This package is based on Qiskit framework and can be easily adaptable for other frameworks.
 The package can be plugged in directly into quantum simulators or quantum devices.

 ## Installation